Jet-Set-Radio-API/JetSetRadio-API/README.md

 ## Endpoints and DOCS
  - View all endpoints on the [Endpoints Page]() (Coming Soon)
- - For developer documentation, see the [Swagger Docs](https://jetsetradio-api.onrender.com/api-docs)
+ - For developer documentation, see the [Swagger Docs](https://jetsetradio-api.onrender.com/docs)

-## Top Features
- - Automatic API data ingestion from data providers
- - CronJob scheduling
- - Automatically generate API Documentation

 ## Integrations
  - MongoDB
- - Google Cloud
  - SwaggerUI and [swagger-autogen](https://www.npmjs.com/package/swagger-autogen)
- - JetSetPedia
+ - Jest integration and unit tests for smoother development

 ## Contributing
 I am open and welcome to ALL contributions!
+To get started, see the [DOCS]() on how to set up a dev environment (Coming Soon)

 Please submit a Pull Request off of main with your proposed changes.
 You can also submit an issue if you find something wrong, have questions, or want to discuss something further.

 Feel free to post anything under Issues even if it is a question or comment.
 If you see something incorrect from any of the endpoints, that is definitely something you can post about.

 ## Author
  - RazzNBlue